HarrbyPtyLtd/HarrbyPtyLtd/README.md

 - **YouTube**: [Harrby YouTube](https://www.youtube.com/@HarrbyPtyLtd)
 - **LinkedIn**: [Harrby LinkedIn](#)

-Thank you for choosing Harrby for your Microsoft Cloud Solutions needs.
-We're excited to be a part of your cloud journey!
+Thank you for choosing Harrby for your training in Microsoft Cloud Solutions.
+We're thrilled to support your learning journey!